-This eggnog bread pudding recipe is a must for your Christmas morning brunch menu.
+This eggnog bread pudding is a must for your Christmas morning brunch menu.
 It’s an easy holiday recipe made with commercial eggnog, crusty bread, and seasonal spices.
 No sauce needed, just top it with powdered sugar and whipped cream if desired.

 Food is SUCH a big part of entertaining, especially at the holidays.
 And for us, Christmas brunch is a big deal.